-Biosecurity is always important but to prevent MAP spread via fomites, be sure to enact specific practices that will prevent a person or object from introducing MAP to vulnerable residents.
+The policies and protocols of an organization to limit the spread of illness and disease. is always important but to prevent MAP spread via fomites, be sure to enact specific practices that will prevent a person or object from introducing MAP to vulnerable residents.
 Tools and equipment should not be used to clean or remove feces in a Johne’s- positive area and then in a vulnerable resident’s area.
 Ideally, you should have designated tools for each group.
 This can be more difficult when it comes to equipment, which may need to be shared.
 In order to prevent spreading MAP, avoid driving tractors or other equipment or vehicles into Johne’s positive areas whenever possible.
 Protective footwear should be worn in contaminated spaces to prevent tracking MAP into non-infected areas.
 Additionally, feces and bedding from a Johne’s positive area should be disposed of in a way that will not contaminate other areas.

 Protecting Mature Residents

 If you choose to house a Johne’s- positive individual with adults who are negative, it’s important to remember that while the risk of adult residents becoming infected appears to be significantly less than a neonate, this risk is not zero- heavily contaminated environments could result in disease transmission.
 Therefore, it is important to implement robust sanitation protocols and consider the degree to which a positive resident is shedding the bacteria.